adradr/uniswap-delta-neutral-hedge-hft/backtesting/README.md

 This internal document presents the result of our backtest on a Uniswap V3 strategy for the ETH/USDC pool with the aim to assess the impact of different configurations on performance, specifically focusing on the range and whether a hedging strategy was implemented.

+### Assumption for backtesting

+During this experiment due to the lack of data, it has been difficult to quite exactly scale up potiential fee revenue earned by unit of volume in the pool.
+Due to the lack of liquidity density data for each datapoint, we had to make an assumption in order to linearly scale this fee variable:

+- We are not significant liquidity providers in the pool based on `own_capital_usd / TVL` ratio.

+- Therefore related to the first point, even with narrow ranges we are not owning significant amount of the range

+If both of these assumptions are taken as true, we can linearly scale our rewards from a position we held open for 10 days of $100 face value, which earned $2.01 in that time period.
+If these assumptions are false in real life than the fee earner per volume unit would scale much more like a log function with diminishing returns as we are making the range narrower and owning more and more of the liquidity range.

+### Findings

 Our findings indicate that both range percentage and hedging are vital factors influencing the strategy's performance.
 The key results of our backtest are summarized below:

 - The configuration that achieved the highest ROI (157.67%) had a range percentage of 0.25 and utilized hedging.
 This configuration also had the lowest drawdown (45.7%), indicating a relatively lower risk compared to other configurations.